Kilsyth: History and development

 There is archaeological evidence of settlement since Neolithic times The Romans recognised the strategic significance of Kilsyth; the Antonine Wall forts of Bar Hill and Croy Hill are clearly visible from the present-day town.
 In the Middle Ages, Kilsyth held a key strategic position on one of the main routes across the narrowest part of Scotland.
 It was the site of two, now ruined, castles at Balcastle and Colzium.
 These were shown in Timothy Pont's map of 1580 and can also been seen on Blaeu's map which was derived from it.
 The town officially came into being in 1620 although a barony of Kilsyth preceded this.
 Regarding the name of the town, modern research into Kilsyth's toponymy leads to different findings than earlier analysis.

 The civil war Battle of Kilsyth took place on hillsides between Kilsyth and Banton in 1645.
 Kilsyth was later closely associated with the various attempts by the Jacobites to regain the crown.
 Bonnie Prince Charlie is reported to have spent the night in the town in January 1746.
 The battlefield is now under Banton Loch which is a largely artificial body of water used to feed the Forth and Clyde Canal, close to its highest elevation.
-The canal was cut through Dullatur Bog in 1769-1770 bringing economic benefit to Kilsyth.
+The canal was cut through Dullatur Bog in 1769–1770 bringing economic benefit to Kilsyth.
 (It apparently disturbed many small toads which relocated by hopping northwards).

+The area was in the ownership of the Livingstone family at the time of the Battle of Kilsyth.
+As a reward for his support, Sir James Livingstone was made Viscount of Kilsyth by King Charles II in 1661.
+By 1715, the Livingstones were supporting the Jacobite rebels, and had their estates confiscated.
+Later landowners were the Edmonstone family, who built Colzium House in 1783 and rebuilt it in 1861.
+It is now a museum in a public park.

+In 1826, Kilsyth was given burgh status, enabling it to have burgesses and a market.

 Historically the parish was known as Moniabrugh, or one of its variants, with its name changing sometime in the 18th century.
 The town economy has shifted over the past three centuries from dairy farming, handloom weaving, tambouring and extractive industries to light engineering, transport and service industries.
 Many of the townsfolk of working age now commute to work in larger towns or Glasgow.